Carpet vs. Laminate: Comparison Guide

 Synthetic carpet fibers are water and stain-resistant.
 Yet, most carpets are prone to water damage, mold, and mildew growth.
 Carpeting may not be ideal when choosing a flooring option for your basement or bathroom.
 Synthetic carpet fibers have low heat resistance.
 They also emit toxic gasses when exposed to fire.

-Water also damages laminate floors.
+Laminate floors are also susceptible to water damage.
 When water soaks into the layers, it causes the board to swell.
-Most companies sell laminate floors as “moisture-resistant.”
-Laminate floors are ideal for kitchens and basements.
-Laminate is stain and scratch resistant and is easy to clean.
+Most companies sell laminate floors as “moisture-resistant,” but it’s not waterproof.
+Other benefits of laminate include its ease of cleaning and scratch and stain resistance.

-Both carpets and laminate floors are not suitable for high moisture areas.
-But laminate is a better choice for areas prone to staining and soiling.
+Neither carpet nor laminate floors are suitable for high-moisture areas.
+Laminate is a better choice for areas prone to staining and soiling.

 Longevity & Ease of Maintenance

-Laminate flooring lasts longer than carpeting.
-While high-end carpets last 20 years or less, good-quality laminate lasts 30+ years.
+While high-end carpet last 20 years or less, good-quality laminate lasts 30+ years.
 Laminate’s durability relies on the quality of the planks and installation.
-Thick laminate floors are more durable.
+Thick laminate floors are more durable than thin planks.

 Laminate floors are ideal for kids’ rooms and families with pets.
 Laminate’s protective clear coating keeps floors from fading and extends their lifespan.